PRManasa/assignment-01-bitsom_ba_2511687/part1-rdbms/normalization.md

 ---

-## Normalization Justification
+## Normalisation Justification

-At first glance, keeping all retail data in a single flat table like `orders_flat.csv` seems convenient — there is only one file to open, and no joins are needed to see the full picture of an order.
-This is the argument many managers make: "It's simpler."
-However, this simplicity is an illusion that creates serious long-term problems.
+Storing all retail data in one sheet can create long-term problems.

 The flat file in this dataset stores customer details (name, email, city) alongside every order that customer has ever placed.
 Customer `C002` (Priya Sharma) appears in over twenty rows.
 If Priya's email changes, all twenty rows must be updated.
 Miss one, and the data becomes inconsistent — a direct consequence of an **update anomaly**.
-In a normalized schema, her email is stored exactly once in a `customers` table, and a single update fixes everything.
+In a normalised schema, her email is stored exactly once in a `customers` table, and a single update fixes everything.

 Similarly, products like the Laptop (`P001`, ₹55,000) and Desk Chair (`P003`, ₹8,500) have their names, categories, and prices repeated in every order row that references them.
 If the price of the Laptop changes, every historical order row referencing it would need to be updated — which is both dangerous and incorrect, since historical orders should reflect the price at time of purchase.

 The flat file also makes it impossible to store a product or a sales representative that has not yet been associated with an order — an **insert anomaly**.
 And deleting all orders for a customer wipes out all knowledge of that customer — a **delete anomaly**.

-Normalization to 3NF separates concerns cleanly: customers, products, sales representatives, and orders each live in their own table.
+Normalisation to 3NF separates concerns cleanly: customers, products, sales representatives, and orders each live in their own table.
 This eliminates redundancy, prevents anomalies, and makes the system easier to maintain and scale.
 The cost is writing JOIN queries — a trivial overhead compared to the data integrity risks of a flat file.
-Normalization is not over-engineering; it is the foundation of reliable data management.
+Normalisation is not over-engineering; it is the foundation of reliable data management.